astronomer/docs/learn/connections/azure-blob-storage.md

 ## How it works

-Airflow uses [Azure SDK for Python](https://github.com/Azure/azure-sdk-for-python) to connect to Azure services through the [WasbHook](https://airflow.apache.org/docs/apache-airflow-providers-microsoft-azure/stable/_api/airflow/providers/microsoft/azure/hooks/wasb/index.html).
+Airflow uses the [Azure SDK for Python](https://github.com/Azure/azure-sdk-for-python) to connect to Azure services through the [WasbHook](https://airflow.apache.org/docs/apache-airflow-providers-microsoft-azure/stable/_api/airflow/providers/microsoft/azure/hooks/wasb/index.html).

 ## See also